Public Works Superintendent

 Clean Up Programs

 The Street Department also picks up debris from storms.
 We divide the Village into two sections.
 The first section is the north side of town, from R/R tracks to Washingtonville limits.
 The second section is the south side of town, from R/R tracks south to Village limits.
 Brush must be stacked neatly and in the same direction by the edge of the curb.
 Tree limbs should be cut if they are longer than six (6) feet in length.
-Small twigs, brush, and leaves should be bagged and set by the curb.
+Small twigs, brush, and leaves should be bagged in paper biodegradable bags and set by the curb.

 The Village has designated snow routes that are priority during the winter.
 There are priority streets on both sides of town.
 One crew covers the north side and the second takes care of the south side.
 There is one truck assigned to each side of town.
 The streets coming into the Village, downtown area, around the school and the hills are plowed first.
 Since these streets are used for business, school, and emergency vehicles, they take priority.
 The secondary streets (side streets) are then plowed.
 Alleys are plowed when all other streets have been cleared.